1997–98 Atlanta Hawks season

-The 1997–98 NBA season was the Hawks' 49th season in the National Basketball Association, and 30th season in Atlanta.
-Due to the demolition of The Omni during the off-season, the Hawks played their home games between the Georgia Dome, home of the NFL's Atlanta Falcons, and the Alexander Memorial Coliseum, home of the NCAA's Georgia Tech Yellow Jackets basketball team.
-The Alexander Memorial Coliseum (known as "Alexander Memorial Coliseum at McDonald's Center" at the time) was also the Hawks' original home from 1968 to 1972.
-In the off-season, the team signed free agent Chucky Brown, and re-signed Greg Anderson, who previously played for the Hawks during the 1994–95 season.
-The Hawks got off to a fast start winning their first eleven games of the season.
-However, after a 19–5 start, they would struggle losing seven straight games between December and January, but then won six straight afterwards and held a 29–20 record at the All-Star break.
-The Hawks won eight of their final eleven games, finishing fourth in the Central Division with a solid 50–32 record.
+The 1997–98 Atlanta Hawks season was the 49th season for the Atlanta Hawks in the National Basketball Association, and their 30th season in Atlanta, Georgia.
+Due to the demolition of the Omni Coliseum during the off-season, the Hawks played their home games between the Georgia Dome, home of the NFL's Atlanta Falcons, and the Alexander Memorial Coliseum, home of the NCAA's Georgia Tech Yellow Jackets basketball team; the Alexander Memorial Coliseum (known as "Alexander Memorial Coliseum at McDonald's Center" at the time) was also the Hawks' original home from 1968 to 1972, after the team relocated to Atlanta from St. Louis, Missouri.
+During the off-season, the team signed free agent Chucky Brown, and re-signed Greg Anderson, who previously played for the Hawks during the 1994–95 season.

+The Hawks got off to a fast start by winning their first eleven games of the regular season.
+However, after a 19–5 start, they struggled losing seven straight games between December and January, but then won six straight afterwards, and held a 29–20 record at the All-Star break.
+The Hawks won eight of their final eleven games of the season, finishing in fourth place in the Central Division with a solid 50–32 record, and earning the fifth seed in the Eastern Conference; the team qualified for the NBA playoffs for the sixth consecutive year.